peter-lyons-kehl/ndd/README.md

 Functionality of odd-numbered major (`-nightly`) versions is always subject to change.

-The following extra functionality is available on `0.3.1-nightly`:
+The following extra functionality is available on `0.3.1-nightly`.
+You need `nightly` Rust toolchain (of course).

 #### as_array_of_cells